 What should I bring?

-Any apres-running gear that you like to change into, most just change a shirt and put on sweats
+- Any apres-running gear that you like to change into – most just change their shirts and put on sweats depending on the season.

-A flashlight/headlamp – we run in the dark!
+- A torch / headlamp – in the winter we run in the dark!

 How much does it cost?

-As a newbie, your first hash is on us.
-After that, it is $6 per run.
-For your $6, in addition to the run, you also get dinner, snacks and a drink at the drinkstop.
+For visitors from other Hashes, or people joining us for the first time, your first Hash run is free.
+After that, it is $7 per run.
+For your $7, in addition to the run, you also get dinner, a snack, a drink at the Drink Stop and great comradery with the other Hashers.

 Is there any kind of formal membership?